UK calls in army and warns people to stay home or face lockdown

 The government warned that Britain would face a shutdown with curfews and travel restrictions if people continued to flout the advice.

-"Well, we're perfectly prepared to do that if we need to because the objective here is really clear which is to stop the spread of the virus.
-Of course we will enforce and bring in further strong measures if we need to," Hancock told Sky News.
+"Well, we're perfectly prepared to do that if we need to because the objective here is really clear which is to stop the spread of the virus," Hancock told Sky News.

-The government was also pondering whether to close all non-essential retail shops, the BBC's political editor reported.

-Some firms have already acted because of slowing demand, with clothing retailer Primark and department store John Lewis saying on Monday they would temporarily close all of their shops.

-It comes as Britain opened the first part of a 330 billion pound ($384 billion) loan guarantee scheme for businesses , which will help small and medium-sized firms borrow up to 5 million pounds to deal with coronavirus stoppages.
+The closure of non-essential shops comes as Britain opened the first part of a 330 billion pound ($384 billion) loan guarantee scheme for businesses to help small and medium-sized firms borrow up to 5 million pounds to deal with coronavirus stoppages.

+UK banks are in a "strong position" to further support an economy that will rebound from the epidemic, the Bank of England and leading lenders said in a joint statement.

 ((michael.holden@thomsonreuters.com; +44 207 542 3213; Reuters Messaging: michael.holden.thomsonreuters.com@reuters.net))